LightGUIDES

 Continue your learning: The Rise of High-Performance Cloud Storage for AI

 SDS supports and enhances the use of Kubernetes.
-It can provide persistent storage ensuring that Kubernetes can effectively manage stateful applications large-scale deployments.
-Its compatibility with hybrid and multi-cloud environments is in line with the Kubernetes portability model, further enhancing its value, and making SDS a key enabler for modern, containerized applications.
+It can provide persistent storage, ensuring that Kubernetes can effectively manage stateful applications and large-scale deployments.
+Its compatibility with hybrid and multi-cloud environments aligns with the Kubernetes portability model, further enhancing its value and making SDS a key enabler for modern, containerized applications.

 Continue your learning: Persistent Storage for Containers